fernandakflima/data-science/data-science/what-is-data-science.md

 **Expanding the knowledge area diagram**

-- Mathematics
+- Mathematics;
-- Statistics
+- Statistics;
-- Advanced Computing
+- Advanced Computing;
-- Visualization
+- Visualization;
-- Data Engineering
+- Data Engineering;
-- Business Knowledge
+- Business Knowledge;
-- Problems solution
+- Problems solution;
-- Scientific Method
+- Scientific Method.

 Data Science is the exploration and analysis of all available data, whether structured or unstructured, with the aim of developing understanding, extracting knowledge and formulating actions that generate results.